gabetucker2/gostack/documentation/metaAPI.md

 <h3>Case Tests</h3>

  1. Enter the `executive` folder of your clone via your terminal
+ 2. Edit the `main()` function in `executive.go` to call your desired functions
- 2. Type `go run .`
+ 3. Type `go run .`
- 3. See the output for each case test!
+ 4. See the output for each function call!

  If you'd like to configure this output, enter `executive.go`...